Design and Technology

 Our children will design and make a range of products throughout their time at St Bede’s Catholic Primary School.
 A good quality finish will be expected in all products and activities will be made appropriate to the age and ability of the child.

-- Looking at pupils’ work, especially over time as they gain skills and knowledge
+• Looking at pupils’ work, especially over time as they gain skills and knowledge

 Our curriculum will contribute to the children’s personal development in creativity, independence, judgement and self-reflection.
 This would be seen in them being able to talk confidently about their work, sharing it with others.
+Children will be able to work, both individually and as part of a team, to solve problems and feedback constructive opinions, suggestions and ideas.

-Design and Technology at St Bede's
+Design Technology at St Bede's - Our Gallery